-- 1. Click on the stage in the Sprite list area. - 2.
-Select the Data category from the top of the script list. - 3.
-Click Make a variable and enter Time for the name.
+- 1. Click on the stage to the side of the Sprite list area. - 2.
+Select the Variables category from the Code list. - 3.
+Click Make a Variable and enter Time for the name.

-A range of new script blocks will become available.
+A range of new Code blocks will become available.

-4. Add the following script blocks to the Stage.
+4. Add the following Code blocks to the Stage.